citizennet/purescript-halogen-select/readme.md

 In practice, you are responsible for providing render functions for each HTML element involved in the component.
 Your render function should be augmented using one of our provided functions, which will extend your CSS & events with our behaviors.

-For example, you can make your container compatible with the component with the `getContainerProps` function, which you would apply to the array of iprops present on your button element:
+For example, you can make your container compatible with the component with the `setContainerProps` function, which you would apply to the array of iprops present on your button element:

 ```purescript
 [ ... your HTML ...